jgolec0323/Big-Data-Analytics/README.md

 ## Data Understanding
 Source: https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge

-Header: "id","comment_text","toxic","severe_toxic","obscene","threat","insult","identity_hate"
+Columns:

-  id: Column to represent the unique identifier for the user
+- id: Column to represent the unique identifier for the user

-  comment_text: string of data that represents the comment
+- comment_text: String of data that represents the comment
+- toxic: Binary label for the comment exhibiting toxic characteristics
+- severe_toxic: Binary label for the comment exhibiting sever_toxic characteristics
+- obscene: Binary label for the comment exhibiting obscene characteristics
+- threat: Binary label for the comment exhibiting threat characteristics
+- insult: Binary label for the comment exhibiting insult characteristics

-  toxic,severe_toxic,obscene,threat,insult,identity_hate: Binary labels for the comment.
-Comment can have multiple labels.
+- identity_hate: Binary labels for the comment exhibiting identity_hate characteristics

 ## Data Preprocessing